ThomasTJdev/nim_sqlbuilder/README.md

   - You can live with a default value in case of an error
   - You have no other way to catch the error
   - You are to lazy to write the try-except procs yourself

+!!
+These are not available if you use external libraries, e.g. `waterpark`, !! since they rely on default`DbConn`.

 ## Import